Top Hosts Reports

 Value

-This field shows the unit type of the values obtained for the metric of a Host, within the selected time frame and according to the configured function.
-Through the drop-down menu you can change the magnitudes in which this value is expressed.
+This field displays the unit type of the values obtained for a device’s metric, within the selected time frame and according to the configured function.

 The options for changing the magnitude of the Metric value are as follows: